patrickcgray/sci_compute_env/README.md

 import numpy
 ```

+### If you're using this as a general scientific computing environment you're all set!

-### Now on to the data processing, analysis, and machine learning steps.
+### If you're using this for ML/DL continue on to the data processing, analysis, and machine learning steps.

 6. Do you have training data and labels?
 If yes skip 7, if no you'll likely spend a while doing 7.